Iron-Ham/hesham8.github.io/_posts/2015-09-29-Eight-Queens-Simulated-Annealing.md

 }
 {% endhighlight %}

-## Next Time

-For the fourth and final part of this series, I will perform a series of run-time analyses on the three methods.
-Bear in mind that the relative performances of the genetic and simulated annealing algorithms have much to do with their constant figures.
-As always, the code used here is [available on GitHub](https://github.com/hesham8/daily-challenge/blob/master/8Queens/SimulatedAnnealing.java).
+As always, the code presented here is [available in full on GitHub](https://github.com/hesham8/daily-challenge/blob/master/8Queens/SimulatedAnnealing.java).